davidgasquez/handbook/Teamwork.md

   - A more focused backlog makes it easier and faster to plan cycles, and ensures the work will actually get done.
   - [Balance putting code where they are most comfortable while optimizing for speed vs putting the code where it belongs when considering a longer term perspective on the overall system.](https://twitter.com/jmwind/status/1477399261700526080).
 - **Focus on business outcomes, not on technologies.**
-- When you start from a shared understanding – that you’re all doing your best you can – you can foster a compassionate working environment.
+- When you start from a shared understanding – that you're all doing your best you can – you can foster a compassionate working environment.
   - Everyone on your team should assume that everyone else on the team is doing their best work, given their circumstances.
   - Trust people with freedom.
 Add [[Processes]] where you need to replace some level of trust.
   - Share as much context as you can.